 Students who fail to meet minimum requirements for attendance or academic progress are placed on warning and considered to be making satisfactory academic progress while during the warning period.
-The student will be advised in writing on the actions required to attain satisfactory academic progress by the next evaluation.
+Only school that checks SAP at end of each payment period may choose to use financial aid warning.
+The student will be advised in writing by email, phone, or in-person, on the actions required to attain satisfactory academic progress by the next evaluation.
+A school may use this status without appeal or any other action by the student.
+Warning status lasts for one payment period only, during which the student may continue to receive TITLE IV funds.
 If at the end of the warning period, the student has still not met both the attendance and academic requirements, he/she may be placed on probation and, if applicable, students may be deemed ineligible to receive Title IV funds.
 At this time the student will be told of the steps to take to initiate an appeal process.